ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

 - Land container
   - add weather forecast and historical trends
 - multiple images for profile (2), resource (3), land (5)
-- new logo and add to`./package.json`
 - chaos monkey in dev
-- review optimistic updates
 - review having only certain graphql endpoints behind the lock
 - review scalability and load testing
 - analytics